Bob Rozakis: Comics credits

 His first comics credit was in Detective Comics #445 (March 1975), as writer of the back-up feature "The Touchdown Trap", with back-up stories in Action Comics, The Flash and Batman Family soon following.
 He was assistant editor to Julius Schwartz on issues of Action Comics, Detective Comics, and Superman.
 His writing credits consist largely of back-up features, especially for Action Comics featuring Air-Wave, Aquaman, and the Atom.
 Rozakis stated in a 2014 interview that "I don't recall how we ended up with the three of them.
 It may have simply been that all three had names that began with 'A' and it was a backup in Action Comics".

 His credits during his 25-year career with DC total "almost four hundred stories" featuring most DC characters, "plus dozens of features, puzzles, and activities pages".

 In 1976, Rozakis and Paul Levitz co-wrote a revival of the Teen Titans.
-Among his characters he created during this time are Duela Dent; the Bumblebee; and the Calculator, a character who later played a major role in DC's Identity Crisis limited series.
+Among his characters he created during this time are Duela Dent; the Bumblebee; and the Calculator.
 He revived Batwoman and the original Bat-Girl.
 Rozakis and artist Juan Ortiz crafted an origin for the Teen Titans in issue #53 of the series.